electricobjects/FeedCache/README.md

 ```
 **CachePreferences**

 Create your own cache preferences as an enum.
+This example is for many feeds.

 ```swift
 enum MyCachePreferences : CachePreferences{